d3/d3-drag/README.md

 <a href="#event_on" name="event_on">#</a> <i>event</i>.<b>on</b>(<i>typenames</i>, [<i>listener</i>])

 Equivalent to [*drag*.on](#drag_on), but only applies to the current drag gesture.
 Before the drag gesture starts, a [copy](https://github.com/d3/d3-dispatch#dispatch_copy) of the current drag [event listeners](#drag_on) is made.
 This copy is bound to the current drag gesture and modified by *event*.on.
 This is useful for temporary listeners that only receive events for the current drag gesture.
-For example, this start event listener registers temporary drag and end event listeners for the current gesture:
+For example, this start event listener registers temporary drag and end event listeners as closures:

 ```js
 function started() {